Passkey vs. password: What is the difference?

 How are passkeys more secure than passwords?

 Passwords are the current standard for sign on, but they aren't the perfect standard.
-First, people must remember their passwords, which can be a hassle to remember multiple passwords.
-Users also must create a complex password to avoid password cracking.
+First, people must remember their passwords, which can be a hassle if there are multiple passwords.
+Users must also create a complex password to avoid password cracking.
+Here are additional reasons why passkeys are a more secure option than passwords.

-Passkeys should be more secure than passwords because the bad actors need access to the device and the fingerprint, facial ID or PIN to unlock it.
-Or, they would have to be near a person's device to use the Bluetooth.
-If someone loses a device, the thief will be unable to access information without the biometric authentication.
+- Passkeys require bad actors to access the device and the fingerprint, facial ID or PIN to unlock it.
+A bad actor would also have to be near a person's device to use Bluetooth.
+If someone loses a device, the thief will be unable to access information without biometric authentication.

-Each passkey is also unique and created using a strong encryption algorithm.
+- Each passkey is unique and created using a strong encryption algorithm.
 The user doesn't have to worry about weak passwords that can be guessed.

-People typically choose the same password for multiple sign-on and sites, so if a bad actor learns the password, they could get access to multiple accounts.
+- People typically choose the same password for multiple sign-on and sites.
+If a bad actor learns the password, they could get access to multiple accounts.
 Weak passwords create vulnerabilities to both the user and business.

 Why are companies moving to passwordless authentication?

-Passkeys may be easier to use than passwords and safer for companies to help avoid breaches.
-Apple, Google and Microsoft are working with the FIDO Alliance and the World Wide Web Consortium (W3C) to ensure passkeys are implemented in ways that work across multiple platforms.
+Passkeys might be easier to use than passwords and safer for companies to help avoid breaches.
+Apple, Google and Microsoft have worked with the FIDO Alliance and the World Wide Web Consortium (W3C) to ensure passkeys are implemented in ways that work across multiple platforms.
 Passkeys are the newest technology developed by the FIDO Alliance.

 Password-only authentication is a big security problem and can be inconvenient for consumers, according to the FIDO Alliance.
 When consumers reuse passwords, there is a bigger risk for data breaches and stolen identities.
 Even with password managers and two-factor authentication, passwords can still be stolen because they are stored online.
 The initiatives from the FIDO Alliance and W3C are an industrywide collaboration to make sign-on technology more user-friendly and safer.